Invoice Scripts

 }

-Example 2: Adding Multiple Invoice Items
+Example 2: Adding Multiple Reservation Invoice Items

-# This script splits a reservation into multiple invoice items
+# This script splits a reservation into multiple invoice items,

-# (e.g., base fee plus hourly charges)
+# for example, base fee plus hourly charges.

 # Extract required information